10.10. Vet 1 Example

 The vet association classes.
 Association is a bidirectional relationship, so each class "knows about" the other.
 C++ programs implement association with pointers, one in each class.
 Neither class defines a destructor because the program instantiates the associated objects as local variables in main and deallocates them when it terminates.
 Additionally, the program builds a composition relationship between a pair of Owner and Address objects.
 The example highlights association-related code in blue and composition-related code in coral.

-1. A forward reference.
-Strictly speaking, only one class needs a forward reference, but crafting the correct sequence is often difficult and leads to "fragile" (easily broken and difficult to reuse) code.
-The best practice is to include a forward reference in both classes.
+1. A forward declaration.
+Strictly speaking, only one class needs a forward declaration, but crafting the correct sequence is often difficult and leads to "fragile" (easily broken and difficult to reuse) code.
+The best practice is to include a forward declaration in both classes.

 2. The variables implementing association.